josmar-crwdstffng/angular/aio/content/guide/zone.md

 <code-example header="src/app/click-me.component.ts" path="user-input/src/app/click-me.component.ts" region="click-me-component"></code-example>

-In both of the above examples, the component's code updates only the property of the component.
+In both of the above examples, the code of the component updates only the property of the component.
 However, the HTML is also updated automatically.
 This guide describes how and when Angular renders the HTML based on the data from the Angular component.